← Back to Blog

 • Building a very small application (< 10 classes)

-• You have a genuinely technical library or framework (not a business application)
+• You have a purely technical library or framework (not a business application)

 • Rapid prototyping where structure doesn't matter yet